Kobudō: Definition and features

 Kobudō (古武道) can be translated as 古 (old) 武 (martial) 道 (way) "old martial art"; the term appeared in the first half of the seventeenth century.
 Kobudō marks the beginning of the Tokugawa period (1603–1868) also called the Edo period, when total power was consolidated by the ruling Tokugawa clan.
 The term often refers to martial arts established before the Meiji Restoration of the 19th century.
 Since the Muromachi period, swordsmanship, jūjutsu, martial arts, archery, artillery, etc. have been technicalized and systematized as various schools.
 The term Kobudō (古武道, ancient martial arts) contrasts with Gendai budō ("modern martial arts") or shinbudō ("new martial arts") which refer to schools developed since the Meiji era.

-Whereas modern martial arts are designed to develop human skills and physical and mental training from the physical point of view, focusing on sports-related competitions and constructing technical systems (e.g., jūdō and kendō), old martial arts are fundamentally not intended with an outcome of a winning match.
-Training was for the sake of it.
-Dangerous techniques that are excluded from modern martial arts include various hidden weapons, medicinal methods, and magic.
+Whereas modern martial arts are designed to develop humanistic ideals through physical and mental training, focusing on sports-related competitions and constructing technical systems (e.g., jūdō and kendō) that encourage team work, socially healthy values, and prosperity, the old historical martial arts intention was not fundamentally concerned with an outcome of winning a match as a sports match.
+Training was for the sake of it and was often about life or death.
+Dangerous techniques that are excluded from modern martial arts include various hidden weapons, medicinal and poisoning methods, and magic.
 Old martial arts are linked to Zen and Buddhism.
-It may also include irrational movements whose original meaning have been lost even to those who are masters of the school, or movements added for aesthetic reasons during the peaceful Edo period.
+They may also include irrational movements whose original meaning have been lost even to those who are masters of the school, or movements added for aesthetic reasons during the peaceful Edo period.

-The system of kobudō is considered in following priorities order: 1) morals, 2) discipline 3) aesthetic form.
+The system of kobudō is considered in the following priorities order: 1) morals, 2) discipline 3) aesthetic form.